 What level is the course and do I need any particular skills?

 This course is for orchestral string players at Grade 3 level and above who have some confidence with music reading.
-You should be keen to learn new techniques and repertoire.
+You do not need to be able to sight-read, but you should be keen to learn new techniques and repertoire.

-You should be able to follow simple written and verbal instructions and explanations in English, and will be invited to take part in group discussion.
+You should be able to follow simple written and verbal instructions and explanations in English.

 How will I be taught, and will there be any work outside the class?

-- Playing with the whole ensemble and with smaller groups
+- Playing with the whole ensemble and within your section

 Are there any other costs?
 Is there anything I need to bring?